 In the Far East, Alex O’Connell, the son of famed mummy fighters Rick and Evy O’Connell, unearths the mummy of the first Emperor of Qin — a shape-shifting entity cursed by a witch centuries ago.

 So what is it exactly that distinguishes the excellent humor movies among the great?
-Can it be their capability to tolerate, in the same manner their sense of humor creeps up on you or goes by amazement?
-Maybe it's a great script, perfect moment or one-liners that hit the point every time?
-Whatever it is, great humor films give a long lasting feeling and have an ability to take on us.
+Could it be their capability to deal with, the way their sense of humor creeps up on you or takes you by surprise?
+Maybe it's a awesome story, perfect moment or one-liners that hit the mark every time?
+Whatever it is, good comedy movies leave a lasting impression and have an proficiency to engage us.